 - A dispute between online gaming companies over the right to conduct gaming over the internet.

 - A dispute between developers of a new town and housing estate over the distribution of land in the development scheme.

 - A dispute over ownership of a brokerage company.

-- He has also appeared in the Commercial Court in relation to the enforceability of an award on public interest grounds where he acted for the successful party in R v V All ER (d) 111, which concerned oil concessions in Libya.
+- Appearing in the Commercial Court in relation to the enforceability of an award on public interest grounds: acting for the successful party in R v V All ER (d) 111, which concerned oil concessions in Libya.